 Born on July 22, 1992, in Grand Prairie, Texas, Selena Gomez got her start in show business with a two-year run on the kids show Barney and Friends.
 After a few bit parts in movies, Gomez guest starred on the Disney Channel's The Suite Life of Zack & Cody and Hannah Montana.
 In 2007, she was cast as the lead for Wizards of Waverly Place, and in 2009 she released the pop album Kiss & Tell.
-Other projects over the years include the 2013 film Spring Breakers and the 2015 album Revival, featuring the single "Good for You."
+Other projects over the years include the 2013 film Spring Breakers, the 2015 album Revival, featuring the single "Good for You," and the 2020 album Rare, featuring the chart-topping hit "Lose You to Love Me."
 Gomez has also earned praise for going public with her battle with lupus.

 Movies, TV Shows and Songs